 Lookout Michelle

 Michelle has worked on Clear Lake Butte for the last 8 seasons and the Mt Hood National Forest since 2004.
 She is accompanied by her sweet 13 year old rescue dog, Gidget.
-She can work up to 14 day straight since she doesn’t have a designated relief.
+She can work up to 14 days straight since she doesn’t have a designated relief.
 She used to work in dispatch for the Forest Service and has also done work on a timber crew.
-She started working on Fire Lookouts when the primary lookout on Hickman Butte needed someone to fill in for them.
+She started working on fire lookouts when the primary lookout on Hickman Butte needed someone to fill in for them.
 Despite being in a busy area of Mt Hood NF, she only received around 84 visitors in 2021.
 Clear Lake Butte is currently part of the rental program which has caused problems for her during the start of season.
 Renters will move her stuff around, leave food/items that she has to clean up (this also attracts mice), someone stole her National Historic Lookout Register sign, and even tore out the gate to the road last season.
 There is even a protected board on the interior of the lookout that has been signed by everyone who has staffed it in the past.
 Renters will sometimes pry off the protected layer to try and crave their names with everyone else.
 Michelle has had to sand out a few names.

 Book recommendation: Tatoosh by Martha Hardy